Welcome to Neuroscience!

 Advising

-Our staff assistant, Brooke Shaw will email you within a week of your major declaration, and she will send you options for your faculty advisor selection.
+Our staff assistant, Mimi Jenness will email you within a week of your major declaration, and she will send you options for your faculty advisor selection.
 It's best to consider choosing an advisor who aligns with your own interests (cognitive neuroscience, neuroengineering, pharmacology, etc.), so please browse the advisors to identify faculty that might be a good fit for your interests.
-Once your advisor is assigned you must meet with them prior to class registration each semester in order to be eligible to enroll in classes (with the exception of Study Away programs).
-Typically, advisors will email all their advisees a few weeks prior to registration with a spreadsheet of available meeting times.
-Your major advisor is much more than a gatekeeper and you are encouraged to consult with them periodically throughout your time at Duke to gain valuable insights into the profession of neuroscience, advice on graduate and professional schools, tips for how to engage in research, and other academic and career issues.
+Once your advisor is assigned you are encouraged to consult with them periodically throughout your time at Duke (typically once per semester) to gain valuable insights into the profession of neuroscience, advice on graduate and professional schools, tips for how to engage in research, and other academic and career issues.
+Your major advisor should be the person to help you think through the big questions, such as "how can I make the most of this major?" or "where do I go from here?" or "tell me your story of how you made it in neuroscience" and "have you even struggled like I am when you were in college?”.

 Requirements and General Information